juan-gutierrez-nxp/meta-avs-demos/README.md

 Where <build_sdk> is the name you will give to your build folder.

 After acepting the EULA the script will prompt if you want to enable:

-#### WIFI

-	Enable WIFI for imx7d-pic board[Y/N]? y

-**NOTE:** You should get the WiFi firmware binaries from Technexion.
-Otherwise select N (Check Appendix A for more details on how to install the Wifi Firmware from the build)

-**Reacall that Wifi/BT packages are optional, since AVS/Alexa can work with an Ethernet conexion too.**

 #### Sound Card selection